Cooking Gorgeous

 • Why This Recipe Works

-• Ingredients and Substitutes
+• Ingredients You'll Need

-• How to Bake Marinated Salmon?
+• How to Make Baked Salmon?

-• What to Serve with Marinated Baked Salmon?
+• What to Serve with Marinated Baked Salmon

 • Recipe FAQs